m-miller/journal/README.md

 ## How data is stored

 - Entry text is saved as the editor's JSON document, stored as text in the `body` column.
-Entries written before the formatting editor was added are plain text; they're converted when opened and saved in the new format on their first edit.
 - Edits are sent to the server half a second after you stop typing.
 Closing the tab within that half second can lose the last few keystrokes.

 ## Development notes